 How To: Customize numeric data precision and scale in ArcMap

-When adding a numeric field to a file or personal geodatabase attribute table, Precision refers to the number of significant digits that can be stored in a field.
-The Scale parameter represents the number of decimal places the field will store.
+When adding a numeric field to a file or personal geodatabase attribute table, 'precision' refers to the number of significant digits that can be stored in a field, and 'scale' represents the number of decimal places.

 Setting the precision and scale when creating a new numeric field

 The Add Field (Data Management) tool is used create a new field in the attribute table.
-The Add Field dialog box allows the user to specify precision and scale values.
-However, these values are ignored if the selected field type does not match the precision and scale values the user has entered.
+It allows users to specify precision and scale values.
+However, these values are ignored if the selected field type does not match the precision and scale values entered.

-- When creating a float, double, or integer field and accepting the default of 0 for Precision and Scale, the Add Field tool creates a binary type field if the underlying database supports binary data type.
+- When creating a float, double, or integer field and accepting the default value '0' for Precision and Scale, the Add Field tool creates a binary type field if the underlying database supports binary data type.
 As personal and file geodatabases support only binary type fields, precision and scale are ignored.

-- When creating float and double fields and specifying a precision greater than six, use a double, otherwise, use a float.
-By default, when creating a double field and specifying a precision of six or less, a float field is created.
-Likewise, creating a float field and specifying a precision greater than six, creates a double field.
+- When creating float and double fields and specifying a precision greater than six, use a double; otherwise, use a float.
+By default, when creating a double field and specifying a precision with a value of six or less, a float field is created.
+Likewise, creating a float field and specifying a precision greater than six creates a double field.

-- When specifying a scale of 0 and a precision of 10 or less, create integer fields.
-Setting a precision of more than 10 when creating an integer field, creates a double field.
+- Specifying a field with a scale of '0' and a precision of 10 or less creates integer fields.
+Setting a precision of more than 10 when creating an integer field creates a double field.

-In some instances, numeric values are truncated in the field.
-This is because the default number of decimal places that can be displayed in attribute table is six.
-The number of decimal points and significant digits can be reviewed in the Field Properties window.
-To do this in ArcMap, refer to the following documentation, ArcGIS Help: Formatting numeric fields in tables for steps to do this.
+Sometimes, numeric values are truncated in the field.
+This is because the default number of decimal places that can be displayed in an attribute table is six.
+The number of decimal points and significant digits can be reviewed in Field Properties.
+Refer to ArcMap: Formatting numeric fields in tables for steps to do this.

 Setting the scale during an editing session

 When editing, ArcMap displays numerical values in three decimal places.
-These values include the values reported when new features are created, the distance, coordinates, and the values on the Edit Sketch Properties window.
-The number of decimal places displayed for measurements can be changed as desired in the Editing Options window.
-For more information, refer to the following documentation, ArcGIS Help: Setting the number of decimal places displayed for measurements.
+These values include the values reported when new features are created, as well as distance, coordinates, and values found in Edit Sketch Properties.
+The number of decimal places displayed for measurements can be customized using Editing Options.
+Refer to ArcMap: Setting the number of decimal places displayed for measurements for more information.

 - FAQ: Should I be concerned about precision and scale settings when creating a new field in my attribute table?